Slovenia: Sports

+In cycling, Primož Roglič became the first Slovenian to win a Grand Tour when he won the 2019 Vuelta a España.
+Tadej Pogačar won the Tour de France, the world's most competitive cycling race, in 2020, 2021, 2024, and 2025.
 Prominent team sports in Slovenia include football, basketball, handball, volleyball, and ice hockey.
-The men's national football team has qualified for one European Championship (2000) and two World Cups (2002 and 2010).
+The men's national football team has qualified for two European Championships (2000 and 2024) and two World Cups (2002 and 2010).
 Of Slovenian clubs, NK Maribor played three times in the group stages of the UEFA Champions League.
-The men's national basketball team has participated at 14 EuroBaskets, winning the gold medal in the 2017 edition, and at three FIBA World Championships.
+The men's national basketball team has participated at 15 EuroBaskets, winning the gold medal in the 2017 edition, and at four FIBA World Championships.
 Slovenia also hosted the EuroBasket 2013.
-The men's national handball team has qualified for three Olympics, ten IHF World Championships, including their third-place finish in 2017, and thirteen European Championships.
+The men's national handball team has qualified for four Olympics, eleven IHF World Championships, including their third-place finish in 2017, and fourteen European Championships.
 Slovenia was the hosts of the 2004 European Championship, where the national team won the silver medal.
 Slovenia's most prominent handball team, RK Celje, won the EHF Champions League in the 2003–04 season.
 In women's handball, RK Krim won the Champions League in 2001 and 2003.
-The men's national volleyball team has won three silver medals at the European Volleyball Championship (2015, 2019 and 2021), and finished fourth at the 2022 World Championship.
-The national ice hockey team has played at 28 Ice Hockey World Championships (with 9 appearances in top division), and has participated in the 2014 and 2018 Winter Olympic Games.
+The men's national volleyball team has won three silver medals at the European Volleyball Championship, and finished fourth at the 2022 World Championship.
+The national ice hockey team has participated in 31 Ice Hockey World Championships, with 11 appearances in the highest division.

+Slovenia has hosted professional Mixed martial arts events organized by Brave Combat Federation partnering with WFC.
+The organization has hosted the Brave CF 34, 70, 81, 88, and 96 editions of the event.
+On 23 November 2025, Slovenia will host the 102th edition of Brave Combat Federation at Hala Tivoli in Ljubljana.

+In 2020, the Slovenian Mixed Martial Arts Association joined International Mixed Martial Arts Federation headed by its president, Zlatko Mahic.Brave Combat Federation has partnered with WFC to showcase Slovenian MMA fighters.
+Several Slovenian fighters have gained international recognition, including Monika Kučinič, Miha Frlic, Luka Podkrajšek, David Forster, Haris Aksalič, and Domen Drnovšek.